United Kingdom

 In addition, FA22 also:

-As part of HMRC’s consultation on the UK DPT legislation (as well as other international tax matters) back in June 2023, the main issue in focus is whether to remove DPT’s separate tax status and bring it within the scope of Corporation Tax by way of a new “diverted profits tax assessment”, explicitly acknowledging the connection between DPT and transfer pricing, and providing access to treaty benefits.
-This is seen as a notable simplification which would provide greater certainty and clarity.
+As part of HMRC’s consultation on the UK DPT legislation (as well as other international tax matters) back in June 2023, the main issue in focus is whether to remove DPT’s separate tax status and bring it within the scope of corporation tax by way of a new ’diverted profits tax assessment‘, explicitly acknowledging the connection between DPT and transfer pricing, and providing access to treaty benefits.
+This is seen as a notable simplification that would provide greater certainty and clarity.

-In addition, there are some points which HMRC was looking to clarify in law to reflect their position in practice, including:
+In addition, there are some points that HMRC was looking to clarify in law to reflect their position in practice, including:

 Local income taxes